 Code Breakdown – QR Code Generator using Python

-6. Saving the Image: The generated QR Code is saved as a PNG file using the save method.
+make_imagemethod generates the QR Code image with specified fill and background colors. - Saving the Image: The generated QR Code is saved as a PNG file using the

 Read also: Simple Chat Application in Python